vSHARP: variable Splitting Half-quadratic Admm algorithm for Reconstruction of inverse-Problems: Experimental Results

+In the ablation study, alternative models with different denoisers (Conv, ResNet, Uformer) required more inference time than both the original vSHARP and its smaller variant with U-Nets.
+Specifically, vSHARP with Uformer or ResNet denoisers generally had the longest running times.

+Regarding the number of parameters, E2EVarNet consistently required the most memory across both static and dynamic scenarios, with vSHARP being the second highest.
+In the static scenario, other methods had significantly fewer parameters.

-\Table{additional-comparisons} shows that vSHARP, while slightly slower in terms of inference time compared to some of the other methods, strikes a balance between computational efficiency and model size while maintaining a relatively moderate number of parameters (93 M).
-It's important to note that the choice of the number of parameters for each method was carefully considered to ensure practical applicability during training.
-For instance, RecurrentVarNet's inherently recurrent nature demands substantial GPU memory during training, limiting our capacity to use a higher number of parameters.
+The choice of the number of parameters for each method was carefully considered to ensure practical applicability during training.
+For instance, RVarNet’s recurrent nature demands substantial GPU memory during training, which limits the capacity to use a higher number of parameters.